gohugoio/hugo/content/en/functions/global/page.md

 My Home Page
 ```

-In the example above, the global `page` function accesses the `Page` object passed into the home page template; it does not access the `Page` object of the iterated pages.
+In the example above, the global `page` function accesses the `Page` object passed into the home template; it does not access the `Page` object of the iterated pages.

 ### Be aware of caching